greenlight-coop/infrastructure/terraform/README.md

     * Secret: the generated webhook_secret value from Terraform output
     * Which events...: Just the push event

 Create Tekton webhooks for service projects as needed.
-Example for Node.js webhook:
+Example for Node.js Knative Service webhook:
 * Create new GitHub webhook in the target project
-    * Payload URL: https://tekton.apps.greenlightcoop.dev/webhook/node-pipeline (revise with feature suffix if necessary)
+    * Payload URL: https://tekton.apps.greenlightcoop.dev/webhook/node-service-pipeline (revise with feature suffix if necessary)
     * Content type: application/json
     * Secret: the generated webhook_secret value from Terraform output
     * Which events...: Send me everything